miracuse/miracuse.github.io/docs/adventuring/social/index.md

 Each of the classes has their own approach to persuasion.
 Some approaches work better or worse depending on the audience.
 A **<span style="color: {{ site.soldier_color }}">Soldier</span>** might threaten a bandit king into submission, but they probably won't succeed in intimidating an actual king.

-> **Note**: Players normally shouldn't persuade other Players using Skill rolls, unless the two both decide to roleplay that way.
+> **Note**: Players shouldn't attempt to persuade other Players using Skill rolls, unless both decide to roleplay that way.

 ---